Have I got a deal for you.

 So how would these changes lower AT&T’s tax bill?
 The details and politics are complicated — it’s unclear whether the Senate has the votes to pass these deficit-exploding cuts and whether they might sunset.
 And bonus depreciation is complex enough that we can’t provide a reliable estimate of AT&T’s savings here.

-But for ease of illustration, let’s just look at the impact of lowering AT&T’s corporate tax rate over the next decade.
+For ease of illustration, let’s look at the impact of lowering AT&T’s corporate tax rate over the next decade

 AT&T’s effective tax rate in any given year varies based on what it actually pays as a percentage of its net income.
 It’s almost always below the statutory 35-percent rate.